SilverFoxx/Spoofa/README.md

 *-t targets(s)* One or more targets separated by comma (no whitespace), and/or hyphened range(s).
 E.g. "-t 192.168.1.10,192.168.1.50-100".
 If omitted, the entire subnet will be targeted.
 Without [-g], one-way spoofing is performed, i.e. packets *from* the target are intercepted."

 *-g gateway* A second target, usually the gateway.
-Performs two-way spoofing, i.e intercepts packets both to *and* from the target.
+Performs two-way spoofing, i.e. intercepts packets both to *and* from the target.

 #### Examples